ricco386/RPi.DHT/README.rst

 RPi.DHT is using DHT sensor with Raspberry Pi GPIO.

-To connect to Raspberry Pi plug DHT sensor data into GPIO PIN 21 and GROUD and POWER PINs.
+To connect to Raspberry Pi plug DHT sensor data into `GPIO PIN 9 <https://pinout.xyz/pinout/pin21_gpio9#>`_ (Physical pin 21) and GROUD and POWER PINs.
 Install and execute RPi.DHT and it should work.
-Alternatively you can user different PIN and execute raspi-dht with parameter:
-``raspi-dht --pin pin_number``.
+Alternatively you can user different PIN and execute raspi-dht with parameter: ``raspi-dht --pin pin_number``.

 .. image:: doc/RPi.DHT.png